City of Chiloquin Wastewater Project

 Irrigation

-After chlorine contact the reclaimed water is pumped to a 41-acre area for irrigating native vegetation.
+After chlorine contact, the reclaimed water is pumped to a 41-acre area for irrigating native vegetation.
 Irrigation schedules should be monitored closely to minimize excess irrigation water.

-Go to Chiloquin City Project Page
+Go to the Chiloquin City Project Page